 All was not lost though and shortly after one of the guys that worked at Ranchitos came running over with some huge powerful binoculars on a tripod, pointing towards the trees.
 We joined him and were able to get a much closer look at both a male and female quetzal bird in all their glory.
 They were absolutely stunning birds and we felt extremely lucky to see them.

 Being a bit out of the way, accommodation near Biotopo del Quetzal is fairly limited although you can see a few options on TripAdvisor.

 We stayed at Ranchitos del Quetzal (paid for ourselves), which seemed to be the best option for us.
 Its location was ideal for us with our limited time as it’s literally right next door to Biotopo del Quetzal.
 We took one of their standard private double rooms which had two double beds and a single bed so could easily sleep a family.
 It was fairly simple, but very clean and suited us perfectly.
 They also have a variety of other room types on offer all at fairly reasonable prices.

 Onsite at Ranchitos del Quetzal are two hiking trails that join together in a loop, which can be easily walked in about an hour.
-Fairly near the start or end of the loop (depending on which way you go) there’s a litte waterfall which you can take a refreshing dip in.
+Fairly near the start or end of the loop (depending on which way you go), there’s a little waterfall in which you can take a refreshing dip.